AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 ### O agente APM da minha conta do New Relic One foi interrompido.
 O que aconteceu? {#deactivated}

-[Agentes APM são interrompidos](#limitations) se nenhuma atividade for detectada por 90 dias ou mais.
-Siga as mesmas etapas no [Ativar a subconta do New Relic One](#activate-sub-account) seção deste documento para reativar a subconta do New Relic One.
+[Os agentes APM serão interrompidos](#limitations) se nenhuma atividade for detectada por 90 dias ou mais.
+Siga as mesmas etapas na seção [Ativar a subconta do New Relic One](#activate-sub-account) deste documento para reativar a subconta do New Relic One.